JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

     exec sp_addrolemember 'db_owner', 'JohnDoe'
     ```

-4. Create a new connection with the newly created user’s credentials and add schema name in the database URL field
+4. Create a new connection with the newly created user’s credentials and add a schema name in the database URL field

 For JDBC the connection setup will look like this: